 Ration card in India is a popular document of address and identity proof, that makes Indian households eligible to purchase subsidised food grain from the Public Distribution System. e-ration card is a seamless facility provided by several state governments for households to obtain a ration card.

 E-ration was first introduced in Delhi and has gradually covered states such as Tamil Nadu and Karnataka.
 Only aadhaar cardholders can apply using e-ration card facility.

 Ration cards have multiple categories which are issued by the earning capacity of an individual.
 Different states have different schemes but is based on an individual’s annual income.

 Ration cards are issued based upon the total members in a family, and each category of the ration card determines an individual’s entitlement to certain rationed goods.
 Individuals with higher earning capacity (as fixed by the respective state Govt) cannot obtain rations at a subsidised cost.

-Listed below are the eligibility criteria for obtaining ration card from the state Gov – An Individual:
+Listed below are the eligibility criteria for obtaining a ration card from the state government – An Individual:

 Following are the list of documents to be submitted at the local ration office by the applicant:

 The applicant is required to pay a basic minimum fee along with the application form.
 Once the application is submitted, the file is sent for field verification.

 The officer in charge of verification has to inspect and certify the details submitted by the applicant for further processing.